 Follow the signs back to the parking lot.
 When you come to an unmarked intersection, you can go either direction because the trail simply loops around a group of trees.

-Make your way all the way back down and back to your car, and then start planning your hike to the West Pinnacles trail!
+Make your way all the way back down and back to your car, and then start planning your hike to the West Pinnacle trail!